NicolasCarrascoHelfer/ContadorGrupos/README.md

 ## About

-This program lets you set a custom counter that can be configured to increase the values flowing a predefined logic.
+This program lets you set a custom counter that can be configured to increase the values following a predefined logic.

 ## Getting started